 Daniel Dencik, 2021

 Who would you be if you could be anyone?
 Young Ines is offered an unexpected chance to find out – and she grabs it.
 During a trip to Northern Norway with her boyfriend, Ines accidentally meets the seductive Japanese Maria.
 A meeting that ends deadly in the harsh wasteland, but becomes a new beginning for Ines, who soon finds herself under a new name in a remote and foreign city: Osaka.

 New mom Line is living the high life in Hong Kong with her husband, Bjørn.
 When Line discovers Bjørn’s infidelity she leaves him in fury and heads for the last place Bjørn would ever think to look – Line’s tiny hometown in provincial Funen.
 What is intended to be a short stay becomes a journey back to Line’s roots, her resentful ceramic artist cousin Maja and the encounter with an effervescent group of mothers.

-In icy cold Europe in 2015, people are slowly moving on after the shocking terrorist attack on Charlie Hebdo in Paris earlier in the winter.
-But in Copenhagen, the fresh out-of-prison Omar has his own agenda.
-Meanwhile filmmaker Finn, Jewish watchman Dan and the worn-out action force officer Rico live their various everyday lives without knowing that they will all soon cross paths with Omar in a fatal and landmark night.
+In an icy cold Europe, people are slowly moving on after the shocking terrorist attack on Charlie Hebdo.
+In Copenhagen, the newly released criminal Omar has his agenda.
+Meanwhile, filmmaker Finn, Jewish watchman Dan and the worn-out action force officer Rico live their various everyday lives unaware of their common destiny.

 The Orphanage (Parwareshgah)